 Then, you and your lawyer will need to be able to justify and explain the calculations and also present the right information to the jury so they can see the value of your pain and suffering.
 This is very hard to do accurately without a good lawyer.

-If you’re been injured in a car accident and are suing for pain and suffering damages, don’t try to navigate this tricky area of personal injury law alone.
-John Foy & Associates can help.
-Working exclusively on personal injury cases, we’re always on your side—and we don’t back down to insurance companies who try to pay out less than you deserve.
-Let us help you with your pain and suffering lawsuit.
-For a FREE consultation to talk with one of our lawyers about your case, contact us today.
-Call 404-400-4000, or complete the form to the right to get started with your free consultation.
+If you’ve been injured in a car accident and are suing for pain and suffering damages, don’t try to navigate this tricky area of personal injury law alone.
+John Foy & Associates is on your side—and we don’t back down to insurance companies who try to pay out less than you deserve.
+For a FREE consultation to talk with one of our lawyers about your case, contact us today at 404-400-4000.